thoratou/sbs-sphinx-doc/tutorial/improve-helloworld.rst

 ------------------

 In the previous examples, only component flags (i.e that are sued by the component code) were used.
-In this part, we take care about compiler flags.
+In this part, you take care about compiler flags.

 There are currently 2 kinds of compiler flags :